-- Student participation in state and national arts competitions, auditions, portfolio review, or other by senior year. - Student recognition in state and national arts competitions, auditions, portfolio review, or other by senior year. - Advanced Placement Passing Rate (exams scored three and above). - Mean performance on The ACT and WorkKeys. - Seniors awarded scholarships, including LIFE Scholarship.
+- Student participation in state and national arts competitions, auditions, portfolio review, or other by senior year. - Student recognition in state and national arts competitions, auditions, portfolio review, or other by senior year. - Advanced Placement Passing Rate (exams scored three and above). - The ACT and WorkKeys scores. - Seniors awarded scholarships, including LIFE Scholarship.